jacobian/pycon2017/docs/part3-request-response.md

 Note:
 - if you want to struggle, keep doing things by hand
-- if you want the exercises to be easy, keep using werkzeug
+- if you want the exercises to be easy, keep using Werkzeug
-- if I were building Django from scratch today, I'd use werkzeug
+- if I were building Django from scratch today, I'd use Werkzeug

 ---

 # Decision Point:

-## DIY vs BYO
+## DIY vs BoB

+Note:
+"do it yourself" vs "Best of Breed"

 ---